 - Make your check or money order payable to McLean County Circuit Clerk.
 You may pay in cash or by credit card if present in person.
 Do not send cash through the mail.

 - If you cannot afford the Circuit Clerk Filing Fee or the Illinois State Police Processing Fee, you can ask the court to waive them.
 View a fee waiver form, which can be used to waive fees in expungement and sealing cases

 The Circuit Clerk will send out the Request to the agencies.
 Agencies have 60 days to file any objection.
 If no objection is filed, the court will review the Request.
 The defendant or attorney’s presence is not required.
 If the court allows the Request, a certified copy will be sent to the defendant or attorney filing the Request.

 Objection Filed by Agency

 If an objection is filed within the 60 days, a hearing date will be set at least 30 days after the objection is filed.
 This hearing will require the presence of the defendant or attorney.
-Notice of that court date will be sent by the Circuit Clerk to the defendant or attorney that filed the petition.
+Notice of that court date will be sent by the Circuit Clerk to the defendant or attorney that filed the Request.